wp-plugins/dynamic-content-gallery-plugin/README.txt

 ----------------------
 Version 4.0 is a major release with lots of rewriting and reorganisation of the plugin.
 Key NEW features are:

-* Auto Image Management using WP's built-in Featured Image
+* Auto Image Management using WP's built-in Featured Image (Post Thumbnails) functionality
 * Auto resizing of images to fit your chosen gallery dimensions
 * Slide descriptions can now use the Excerpt
 * Enhanced custom columns in the All Pages and All Posts screens to show Featured Image in use, etc.